How we test air conditioners

 To see how long you'll need to wait for your air conditioner to have a noticeable effect, we measure the time taken for the room temperature to drop by 10ºC.

-We also measure temperature distribution, to see whether there are cold spots or hot spots in the room.
+We also measure temperature distribution, to see whether there are cold or hot spots in the room.

 Energy efficiency is another key consideration, so we look at the energy required to cool our test environment by 10ºC.